 Take the photo out and peel the paper off the back.
 It will leave some white paper fibers, which you can remove by rubbing it gently with your fingers.

 It can help to dip the tape back in the water a time or two to get all the white paper fibers off.

 When it looks completely clean, lay it face down on a towel and allow it to air dry.
 When it’s completely dry, the tape will be sticky again, and you can smooth it down on the glass for a personalized photo candle.

 NOTE: readers have let me know that this technique works much better if you use a photo with a light colored background.
-If the photo has a dark background the tape does not get very sticky again.
-If this happens, you can try spraying the back of the tape with some spray adhesive to get the “sticky” back.
+If the photo has a dark background, try using sticker paper as described in this post instead.

 For more examples of packing tape image transfers, visit this post at A Piece of Rainbow.